 Photography styles.
 Wait… there’s more than one?

-Mar 16, 2024 | Uncategorized
+Mar 16, 2024 | Weddings, Engagements and Photography

 Traditional Wedding Photography

-Classic and traditional wedding photographers are generally focused on giving you straightforward images – often these aren’t very creative and can include a lot of posed shots.
-This can lead to photos that look a little stiff, especially if you or your guests aren’t at ease in front of the camera.
-Most photographers will incorporate some traditional photography on your wedding day, particularly when it comes to group photos (family and friends) and photos of the two of you, but a traditional photographer will place heavier emphasis on these types of arrangements.
+Classic and traditional wedding photographers are generally focused on giving you straightforward images.
+Often these aren’t very creative and can include a lot of posed shots.
+As a result, these often lead to photos that look a little stiff.
+This is especially evident if you or your guests aren’t at ease in front of the camera.

 Documentary Wedding Photography